Big investors cautious on German public-private partnership plan

 The Gabriel committee suggested creating separate infrastructure investment funds that would be available to institutional investors and to individual citizens as a way around the problem, but the terms have still to be worked out.

-Germany’s experience is being watched closely at EU level in the hope that a greater portion of European insurers’ 8.5 trillion euros in assets under management can be directed towards infrastructure.
+Germany’s experience is being watched closely at EU level in the hope that a greater portion of European insurers’ 8.5 trillion euros in assets under management can be directed toward infrastructure.

 EU insurance watchdog EIOPA is looking at ways to make infrastructure investing easier and plans to report its suggestions to the EU Commission this summer.

-“We favour more investment but we think most of that will be fulfilled by the government’s current budget plans,” he said.
-“It (PPP) will remain a discussion in a tea cup.” ($1 = 0.9255 euros) (Editing by Hugh Lawson)
+“We favou more investment but we think most of that will be fulfilled by the government’s current budget plans,” he said.
+“It (PPP) will remain a discussion in a tea cup.”